-This is an argument put forth by those who believe in Jesus ~ whether or not they are Christians.
+This argument, concerning the lack of evidence for Caesar, is put forth by those who believe in the existence Jesus; whether or not they are Christians.

-But Christians want to prove that, not only was Jesus a real man, but also that he was a real God.
+However, Christians want more.
+They want to prove that, not only was Jesus a real man, but he was also a real God.

 Some areas of this topic deserve particular attention:

-~ The evidence, supposedly supplied by Josephus, is really important.
+~ The evidence supplied by Josephus (supposedly), is really important.

 ~ A book and recent statements, from Bart Ehrman, are also worthy of inspection.